kalaitzi-gif/DSCI510FinalProject/README.md

 6.)
 Save scatterplot as a .png file as "Horizontal_Bar_Indicator_Risk"

+The precise processes used for data visualization in this project are detailed in the "run_analysis.py" file, which is required for Step 3: Data Analysis.
-Detailed data visualization for this project is documented via comments in the 'visualization_results.py' file
+The precise processes used for data visualization in this project are detailed in the "run_analysis.py" file, which is required for Step 3: Data Analysis.